 Oral Appliance Therapy

-An oral appliance comes in the form of a mouthguard.
-This helps to keep a person’s airway open as they sleep.
+An oral appliance comes in the form of a night guard for your mouth.
+This helps to keep a person’s airway open as they sleep, preventing apnea.
 It’s a great alternative to a CPAP.

-This teaches patients healthy action and positioning within their day-to-day routines.
-It strengthens airway muscles.
+This teaches patients the healthy way to position the jaw by strengthening airway muscles.
 It also reshapes them to breathe easier throughout the day.

 This is often a “last resort” treatment.
 Sadly, the risks are high.
 Plus, even when it works the results often provide temporary relief.